TannaciousXP/spotify-search/prompt.md

   *** Assuming this ad will be for eaze ***
   ```

-  a) Explaing which endpoint(s) you would use to target a user and how you would determine if the add yield a positive ROI.
+  a) Explain which endpoint(s) you would use to target a user and how you would determine if the ad yield a positive ROI.

   ```
   There would have been another end point to look up for the certain tracks

   https://api.spotify.com/v1/tracks?ids={tracksID}&market=US
   This would have been the best endpoint because I found out the top 3 popular albums of an artist, and got 15 tracks from the 3 ablums.
-The addition endpoint to retrieve the tracks tells us how how popular the track is.
+The additional endpoint to retrieve the tracks tells us how how popular the track is.

-  We can serve the ads on that top album top few songs;
+  We can serve the ads on the top album's top few songs;
   ```
   b) Describe a lightweight test to validate this hypothesis.
   ```
   For the lightweight test, I would have 3 groups

-  1) highest rated albums and track
+  1) highest rated albums and tracks
-  2) mid rated albums and track
+  2) mid rated albums and tracks
-  3) low rated albums and track
+  3) low rated albums and tracks

   We serve the same ad for eaze on the tracks associated with their popularity to see which group ads will get the most clicks.